-This document contains the California Department of Water Resources' (DWR) Integrated Regional Water Management (IRWM) Grant Program Guidelines (2012 Guidelines).
-The document establishes the general process, procedures, and criteria that DWR will use to implement the IRWM Implementation Grant Program, funded by Proposition 84 (The Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006) and the related Stormwater Flood Management (SWFM) Grant Program, funded by Proposition 1E (The Disaster Preparedness and Flood Prevention Bond Act of 2006).
+This document contains the California Department of Water Resources' (DWR) Integrated Regional Water Management (IRWM) Grant Program Guidelines for the 2014 IRWM Drought Grant Solicitation.
+This solicitation is termed as "expedited" as directed by Senate Bill 104 (Committee on Budget and Fiscal Review, Chapter 3, Statutes of 2014) The document establishes the general process, procedures, and criteria that DWR will use to implement the IRWM Implementation Grant Program, funded by Proposition 84 (The Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006).